Course Outline

 1

-Demonstration of understanding key concepts
+Demonstration of understanding of key concepts, including appropriate integration of evidence.

 1